 What is the Genuine Entrepreneur Test?

-The Tier 1 Genuine Entrepreneur test is an interview style test for individuals applying for a UK Tier 1 entrepreneur visa under the points-based system category.
-This means that the entrepreneurial applicant has to convince the Home Office that they are a “genuine” entrepreneur in the UK.
+The Genuine Entrepreneur test is for individuals applying for a UK Tier 1 entrepreneur visa under the point-based system category.
+This means that the entrepreneurial applicant has to convince the Home Office that they are a genuine entrepreneur in the UK.

 This test is generally taken through an interview.
-This is the reason why many applicants have started to feel that passing the genuine entrepreneur test is a complex, strict, unattractive and difficult process which, in turn, makes this visa route unattractive to them.
-There are, however, steps you can take to avoid your entrepreneur visa application being refused.
+This is the reason why many applicants have started to feel that passing the genuine entrepreneur test is a complex, strict, unattractive and difficult process which, in turns, makes the UK Entrepreneur Tier 1 Visa route unattractive for them.

 UKVI will consider the following when making their decision against a ‘Genuine Entrepreneur Assessment’:

-- The educational background and business experience of the applicant
+- Educational background and business experience of the applicant

-- The previous immigration history of the applicant(s) and their activity in the UK
+- Previous immigration history of the applicant(s) and their activity in the UK

 Because interviewing officers may not be a business expert, it is important that the applicant puts great emphasis on the business plan to ensure it is comprehensive and well drafted.
 For a great business plan, applicants should consider taking the assistance of professional business plan writers, if possible.
 They will carry out comprehensive market research and analysis which will be incorporated into a well-drafted business plan and presented to UKVI.